GrahamCobb/extents-lists/README.md

 ##extents-merge

-List of extent start and finish pairs on stdin.
+Unsorted list of extent start and finish pairs on stdin.
 Output list with overlapping and adjacent extents merged.

 If the -s option is specified then the resulting list is automatically sent to `extents-size`